0

 A stage 2 cavity tends to look a lot more like a pronounced dark spot or hole on the surfaces of your teeth as the decay progresses into the dentin layer.
 If untreated, cavities can cause further damage, potentially requiring treatments like dental crowns or even leading to painful dental emergencies.

-Back to Top: Dental Caries Detection | What Do Cavities Look Like?
+Back to Top: Dental Caries Detection | What do Cavities Look Like?

 Dental X-Ray Sensor Comparison | Best Dental Sensors Posted on 30 Dec 21:00 , 0 comments